vasu2652/click2deploy/README.md

 When executed, will prompt you a bunch of questions which all are mandatory to complete the deployment of the application.

-Alternatively you can provide the absolute path of the existing [` config file`](#CONFIG-FILE) in JSON format exactly in the below format.
+Alternatively, you can provide the absolute path of the existing [` config file`](#CONFIG-FILE) in JSON format exactly in the below format.

-click2deploy internally uses shipit module and acts a wrapper to simplify the deployment of any application with very less configuration.
+click2deploy internally uses the shipit module and acts as a wrapper to simplify the deployment of any application with very less configuration.

 <!--head-->
 ## How It Works